 CAP UK has been culturally tailored and running very successfully in the South West since 1995, reaching thousands of children every year with its important messages.
 It is designed to raise adults’ awareness around the issues of child abuse in all its forms and to deliver empowering workshops to children in a sensitive and fun way.

 With support from funders like the Big Lottery Fund, CAP UK has continued to grow.
-We have developed the programme to include the technological changes of our times, to help children deal with cyber bullying and how to stay safe on the internet.
-We now have a specialised programme for Special Needs Schools and run child protection training for adult groups.
-We also have a programme for young people to help them understand healthy relationships both on and off-line.
+They have developed the programme to include the technological changes of our times, to help children deal with cyber bullying and how to stay safe on the internet.
+They now have a specialised programme for Special Needs Schools and run child protection training for adult groups.
+They also have a programme for young people to help them understand healthy relationships both on and off-line.

 CAP is a registered charity, reliant on grants and donations to support our work.
-We work closely with local statutory agencies.
-All our facilitators receive extensive training from an accredited CAP trainer, and from local agencies involved in child protection, and have undergone police checks and careful vetting procedures.
+They work closely with local statutory agencies.
+All of their facilitators receive extensive training from an accredited CAP trainer, and from local agencies involved in child protection, and have undergone police checks and careful vetting procedures.